 Luza Square is one of the most crowded squares located at the eastern end of the Stradun.
-On this square takes place the opening of two most Dubrovnik events, Summer Festival (68th edition will take place from 10 July to 25 August 2017) and February procession of Sveti Vlaho’s day (St. Blaise).
+On this square takes place the opening of two most Dubrovnik events, Summer Festival (68th edition took place from 10 July to 25 August 2017) and February procession of Sveti Vlaho’s day (St. Blaise).

 Luza square hosts several of most important Dubrovnik attractions and monuments of Dubrovnik Republic:

 Gothic-Renaissance building of the 16th century.
 It is one of the very few buildings to survive 1667 earthquake.
 Its original form has been preserved to this day.

 Today, the palace is a home of the Dubrovnik’s State Archives (in which is stored the complete documentation of the Dubrovnik Republic) and the Museum to the Dubrovnik Defenders (Open 8am–2pm daily).